polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/access-evm-accounts.md

 - Launch a Substrate blockchain node.
 - Add, remove, and configure pallets in a runtime.
-- Submit transactions by connecting to a node using Polkadot-JS applications or another front-end.
+- Submit transactions by connecting to a node using Polkadot-JS or another front-end.

 Before starting this tutorial, you should also be familiar with the following: